orionlw/mitchellmcfadgentrio.live/src/music/live_at_trident1.md

 ---
-title: "Live at the Jazz Lounge #1"
+title: "Live at Trident"
-youtube_id: "4J2F3A1K3Ls"
+youtube_id: "Ts-ZZBCcylM"
-description: "Mitchell McFadgen Trio performing live."
+description: "Mitchell McFadgen Trio performing If Only Your Love"
 ---